 ECPI University respects and protects the individual dignity, integrity and reputation of its students.
-Students must comply with the conventions and regulations that are necessary to maintain order, protect individuals and property, and fulfill the purposes and responsibilities of our schools.
-ECPI University is responsible under state law for maintaining order and is empowered to exclude those who are disruptive.
+Students must comply with the conventions and regulations that are necessary to

 Reporting a Crime or Emergency.
-Criminal activities and emergencies occurring on ECPI University facilities should be reported immediately to the Campus President or Campus

-Director of Academic Affairs either in person or via telephone.
+Criminal activities and emergencies occurring on ECPI University facilities should be reported immediately to the Campus President or Campus Director of Academic Affairs either in person or via telephone.